Rishi Sunak calls crunch talks to solve growing NHS crisis

 Prime minister calls meeting at No 10 ahead of junior doctors’ strike ballot

-Rishi Sunak will hold crunch talks with health leaders in Downing Street on Saturday in a bid to resolve the crisis engulfing the NHS.
+Rishi Sunak will hold crunch talks with health leaders in Downing Street today in a bid to resolve the crisis engulfing the NHS.

 More than a quarter of ambulance patients waited more than an hour to be admitted to A&E last week as hospitals face one of their most difficult winters in history, exacerbated by a heavy flu season, a spike in Covid cases, and staff and bed shortages.